Soontock/ClientConnectCRM/README.md

 - **[byte5](https://byte5.de)**
 - **[OP.GG](https://op.gg)**

+## Installation
+installation step

+git clone
+cd clientconnectcrm
+composer install
+cp .env.example .env
+inside the .env, set the database php artisan migrate npm install npm run dev php artisan serve

+i have use laravel breeze,laravel excel, dompdf in this laravel project.

+The usage of laravel breeze is to create user login and register function.
+The usage of laravel excel is to enable the function of downloading csv file.
+The usage of dompdf is to enable the function of downloading pdf file.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).